rockerBOO/awesome-neovim/README.md

 - [hackorum/VapourNvim](https://github.com/hackorum/VapourNvim) - A NeoVim config for THE ULTIMATE vim IDE-like experience.
 - [vi-tality/neovitality](https://github.com/vi-tality/neovitality) - A full-featured NeoVim distribution, packaged with Nix Flake for easy installation and reproducibility.
 - [siduck76/NvChad](https://github.com/siduck76/NvChad) - An attempt to make neovim cli as functional as an IDE while being very beautiful and less bloated.
-- [ashincoder/StarVim](https://github.com/ashincoder/StarVim) - A IDE wrapper which is beyond the moon 🌝 and above the stars ⭐ :O!.
+- [ashincoder/StarVim](https://github.com/ashincoder/StarVim) - A IDE wrapper which is beyond the moon 🌝 and above the stars ⭐.

 ### Keybindings